nuxt-modules/prismic/docs/helper-functions.md

 sidebar_label: Helper Functions
 ---

-Out of the box, `prismic-nuxt` comes with a few helper functions that sit on top of `prismic-dom`;
+Out of the box, `@nuxtjs/prismic` comes with a few helper functions that sit on top of `prismic-dom`;

 ## `asHtml`